Why Women’s Carpentry?

 Carpentry Class Schedule and Timing

 Please note: Some classes will have slight changes in the schedule due to weather, the needs of the projects, and the desires of the group.
-Some students choose to come early on Sunday to start their personal projects.

 * Class ends by 4:30pm on Sunday, and students may leave whenever they finish their personal projects on this day.
 During our lunch break on Sunday we hold a closing circle, which we encourage everyone to stay for, if they’re able.